Cruise safety guide: how to have a smoother cruise vacation

 “Depending on the size of the boat or ship, there may be a medical center on board with facilities similar to a small emergency department.
 It’s best to get medical help early rather than trying to tough it out in your cabin.
 Plus, if it’s a gastrointestinal or respiratory illness, you might need to isolate in your cabin.”

-Dr. Joel Lockwood MD, FRCPC, Regional Chief Medical Officer at World Travel Protection, our 24/7 assistance provider.
+Dr. Joel Lockwood MD, FRCPC, Regional Chief Medical Officer at Zurich Travel Assist, our 24/7 assistance provider.

 What do I do if I get sick or have an emergency while I’m off the ship/at a port of call?